menu

 Demographics

-The citizens of Bristol are slightly better educated than the national average of 21.84% for all cities and towns, with 24.07% of adults in Bristol having a bachelor's degree or advanced degree.
+The education level of Bristol citizens is a little higher than the average for US cities and towns: 24.07% of adults in Bristol have at least a bachelor's degree.

 The per capita income in Bristol in 2022 was $33,888, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
 This equates to an annual income of $135,552 for a family of four.
 However, Bristol contains both very wealthy and poor people as well.